GitHub Actions Workflows

 1. Manual Trigger (Required)

 Your workflow must include the workflow_dispatch trigger.
 This allows Deploy Forge to trigger deployments on demand from WordPress.
+Deploy Forge validates this during setup and will flag workflows without it.

 on:

-workflow_dispatch: # Required for Deploy Forge
+workflow_dispatch: # Required: allows Deploy Forge to trigger on demand

 You can also include other triggers alongside workflow_dispatch: